Category Archives: Press Release

 The program also includes social campaigns to support medical cases, along with educational and treatment assistance.
 It also organizes recreational events and initiatives throughout the year to raise funds for providing medical equipment and devices to patients.

-Dubai Health Strengthens Partnership With Mohammed Bin Rashid Al Maktoum Humanitarian & Charity Establishment To Support The “Nabadat” Campaign
+Dubai Health Strengthens Partnership with Mohammed Bin Rashid Al Maktoum Humanitarian & Charity Establishment to Support the “Nabadat” Campaign

 Dubai Health announced the signing of a strategic cooperation agreement with the Mohammed Bin Rashid Al Maktoum Humanitarian & Charity Establishment, through Al Jalila Foundation, its philanthropic arm, aimed at enhancing collaboration in support of the “Nabadat” Campaign, which provides comprehensive medical care to individuals suffering from congenital heart defects and chronic heart conditions.